flowcore-io/flow-analytics-collector/README.md

 ### 3. Set Up Flowcore Resources

-Update `flowcore.yaml` and `flowcore.local.yaml` with your tenant name
+Update `flowcore.yaml` and `flowcore.local.yaml` with your tenant name.

 ```bash
 bun flowcore:apply
 ```
+when you call this command you create data core/s and scenarios on the Flowcore Platform.

 ### 4. run the docker compose file

 ```bash
 docker compose up -d
 ```
-the docker compose file will create a postgres database. the table will be created automatically when the first event is sent.
+the docker compose file will create a postgres database container.
+Postgres is used to store the Flowcore Pathway state. the table will be created automatically when the first event is sent.

 ### 5. Start Development Server